Green Party of Aotearoa New Zealand: 2008 election

-In the 2008 election the Greens increased their share of the vote to 6.72%, enough for 9 MPs, even though there was a swing throughout the country to the National Party.
+In the 2008 election, the Greens increased their share of the vote to 6.72%, enough for 9 MPs, even though there was a swing throughout the country to the National Party.
 This initially gave the Greens two extra MPs, but counting the special votes brought in a third.
 They became the third largest parliamentary party in New Zealand, and signed a memorandum of understanding with the governing National Party.

 Metiria Turei was elected at the 2009 annual general meeting after former female co-leader Jeanette Fitzsimons stood down as an MP in February 2009.

 2011 election

 In the 2011 election, the Green Party received nearly a quarter of a million party votes (247,372), equating to 11.06% of the total valid party votes nationwide, earning them 14 seats in the 50th Parliament.
-This has been the Party's most successful election result to date.
 Preliminary results on election night showed them with 10.6% of the vote, equivalent to 13 seats, but special votes increased their support enough to gain an extra seat.
 They remained the third largest parliamentary party in New Zealand.